felys-lang/felys/README.md

 ## What is the Felys Programming Language?

 Felys is an interpreted programming language written in Rust that comes with a compiler and a runtime.
 Feel free to try it using the online [playground](https://exec.felys.dev/).
-Please note, however, that the playground version is a lot behind this repository due to a complete reconstruction to fit the compilation framework.
-It will be updated once development is complete.
+Please note, however, that it is based on a legacy version of Felys.
+Once the ongoing reconstruction for the compilation framework is done, the websites will be updated.

 ## License